shakacode/react_on_rails/docs/additional-reading/server-rendering-tips.md

 at Promise.$resolve (<eval>:4189:8)
 at <eval>:793:18
 at Function.resolve (<eval>:4265:6)
-  the hello world example works
+  the main page example works
 ```